 Boulder, Colorado

 Boulder, Colorado has a full-time population of just over 100,000 residents and serves as a regional employment center for more than 50,000 additional people working in a variety of academic, research, and business sectors.
-Boulder has long been a leader in climate action, making great strides over the last two decades, but the vast majority of its nearly 50,000 buildings were built and continue to use gas for space and water heating.
-To achieve Boulder’s commitment to net-zero carbon emissions by 2035, the City is developing strategies to equitably accelerate the transition for all buildings away from fossil fuels.
+Boulder has long been a leader in climate action, making great strides over the last two decades, but the vast majority of its nearly 50,000 buildings continue to use gas for space and water heating.
+The city seeks to achieve carbon neutrality by 2035 and in the process, make its existing homes, businesses, and community buildings healthier, more efficient, and more climate-ready.

 Boulder Programs, Policies, and Strategies